Body – Laser Liposuction, Body Sculpting, Body Contouring Detail Pageadmin2019-07-23T19:17:40+00:00

 There may be other, better plastic surgery approaches to achieving your ideal self.

 The ideal candidates for traditional liposuction are normal-weight people with firm, elastic skin who have pockets or areas of excess fat they would like to remove.
-Moderately overweight patients are also good candidates, and all candidates should be physically healthy, psychologically stable and realistic in their expectations.
+Moderately overweight patients are also good candidates.
+All candidates should be physically healthy, psychologically stable and realistic in their expectations.
 Age is not a major consideration so long as the candidate is physically healthy.
 However, older patients may have diminished skin elasticity and may not be able to achieve the same results as a younger patient with tighter skin.

 Traditional Liposuction carries greater risk for individuals with medical problems such as diabetes, significant heart or lung disease, poor blood circulation, or those who have recently had surgery near the area to be contoured.
 Be sure you discuss any of these conditions and any others during your initial consultation with Dr. Obi.